devopsgroup-io/catapult/README.md

                     5. Plan key: PROD
                     6. Plan description:
                 * *Link repository to new build plan*
-                    1. Repository host: Previously linked repository > github_username/catapult-release-management
+                    1. Repository host: Other > None
 4. **DNS:**
     1. **CloudFlare** sign-up and configuration
         1. Create a CloudFlare account at https://www.cloudflare.com